followcrom/tech257-sparta-app/README.md

 Create a new image.
 This time select the image type as the image just captured.

+## User Data

+User data is a script that runs when a VM is first started.
+This method is used to automate the setup process, including installing software, applying configurations, or running scripts without manual intervention immediately after the VM boots for the first time.

+**Note:** When using user data or custom data scripts for VM initialization in cloud environments like Azure, the process is generally "fire-and-forget," meaning that the script is executed without interactive feedback.

 ## Connect to VM Using SSH

 In the terminal, use the command: